ManifoldScholar/manifold-docs/_docs/installing/ubuntu/install.md

 ### Notes

 <small>
 <a name="note-1"></a><sup>1</sup> We advise against attempting to install Manifold in a shared hosting environment for security and stability reasons.
 Manifold consists of a number of distinct services, each of which requires RAM to function correctly.
-On a small VM with 4GB of RAM or less, you will likely need to enable swap memory or risk consuming all available memory.
+On a small VM with less than 6GB of RAM, you will likely need to enable swap memory or risk consuming all available memory.
 </small>

 {% include pagination.html